 As more people become interested in gaming, more money enters the space.
 This means that the technology becomes cheaper.
 You no longer need a big bulky desktop to play the most recent AAA+ games.
 Now you can play them on mid-range laptops.

-For those looking at entering the gaming world, this article is here to teach you the tips and tricks of the trade for optimizing your laptop's performance when using windows 10.
+For those looking at entering the gaming world, this article is here to teach you the tips and tricks of the trade for optimizing your laptop's gaming performance when using windows 10.

 The main problem with computer performance innovation is the size factor.
 Technology originally starts big before being scaled down in cost and size.
 This means that the only people who had access to affordable parts in the past were those who owned desktops that could house the cost-friendly components.